What are the age groups, prices and nights of play?

 If there is room on a team after March 7 you may be able to register late by contacting the relevant coordinator (see below).
 Late registrations are subject to a $40 fee.

 Saskatoon Youth Soccer requires teams to be formed by the middle of March.

 No. If we do not get enough coaches to volunteer, some players may be refunded and unable to play.

 No physical cards are given.
 A virtual card can be brought up on the CommuniBee app (the credit card looking menu item at the top of the screen).

 Via CommuniBee with Via, MasterCard or American Express.

 There will be no refunds issued after registration

 When will I get team information?

-Your coach should email you by last week of September.
-If you don’t receive an email by October 4th, email the WUHCA Soccer Coordinator.
+Your coach will email you mid-April.
+If you do not receive an email by April 20, email the appropriate soccer coordinator below.